dbzl-project11/dbzl-project11.github.io/teams/buujins.md

 - Majin Vegeta
   - Banned from Master Blast, and Rush Blast (2)
 - Spopovich
-- Super Buu (must start in base form)
+- Super Buu (Can start in any form)
 - Uub